smorad/um_cisc_7026/lecture_03_neural_networks.typ

   The axon terminals will connect to dendrites of other neurons through a synapse

 ==
-  #cimage("figures/lecture_3/synapse.png", height: 60%)
+  #cimage("figures/lecture_3/synapse.png", height: 70%)
-  The synapse converts electrical signal, to chemical signal, back to electrical signal #pause
+  Synapse converts electrical signal, to chemical signal, to electrical signal #pause

   Synaptic weight determines how well a signal crosses the gap

 ==
   #cimage("figures/lecture_3/neuron_anatomy.jpg")
-  For our purposes, we can model the axon terminals, dendrites, and synapses to be one thing
+  To simplify, we combine axon terminals, synaptic gap, and dendrites

+==
+  #cimage("figures/lecture_3/neuron_anatomy.jpg")
+  "Simplified" neuron has many dendrites but only one axon terminal

 ==
   #cimage("figures/lecture_3/neuron_anatomy.jpg")